mike-wendt/cloudera-jupyter-notebook-spark/README.md

 Kernels are located in `/usr/local/share/jupyter/kernels`

-Move `pyspark16` and `pyspark21` folders into the above path
+Move `pysparkCDH` and `pysparkLatest` folders into the above path

 ## Install Spark

-1. Download Spark 2.1 for Hadoop 2.6:
+1. [Download](https://spark.apache.org/downloads.html) the latest Spark version for Hadoop 2.6 (CDH5 is built on Hadoop 2.6):
 2. Extract tarball to `/opt/spark`

 ## Upload Spark libs